 The rules for starting Chapters vary depending on your character.
 If you’re playing as Elizabeth Swann, a Chapter is always lit, and Tia Dalma allows you to select the Chapter you want with the flippers and action button.

 In each Chapter, the goal is to complete all flashing shots, from a minimum of 1 and a maximum of 8.
 Completing a Chapter awards a Completion Bonus of 2500 and increases by 250 each time, and a Timer Bonus worth 25 x the number of characters x the number of seconds left.
 The shots themselves are worth the Skull value corresponding to the appropriate color.
 The more characters collected, the higher the level of scoring in a movie’s Wizard Mode will be.
 Completing Chapters also contributes to this tally.

 In order to qualify each movie’s mini-wizard mode, 5 chapters from the movie must be played.

-The other objective POTC players will be pursuing are the five Multiballs (one for each movie, along with Tortuga).
+The other objective POTC players will be pursuing are the six Multiballs (one for each movie, along with Tortuga).
 Every Multiball in the game can be stacked and played with each other, adding an additional ball to the mix as well.
 You can also “revive” Multiball play by starting another Multiball mode during the grace period (think Gollum from LOTR).
 Playing the Multiball for each respective movie is required to qualify their mini-wizard modes.